MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 1. In the Window taskbar, the Global Secure Access Client first appears as disconnected.
 After a few seconds, when prompted for credentials, enter test user's credentials.
 1. In the Window taskbar, hover over the Global Secure Access Client icon and verify **Connected** status.

-### Set up connector server for modernize remote access scenario
+### Set up connector server for remote access scenario

 The connector server communicates with Microsoft's Security Service Edge Solution as the gateway to the corporate network.
 It uses outbound connections through 80 and 443 and doesn't require inbound ports.
 Learn [How to configure connectors for Microsoft Entra Private Access](../global-secure-access/how-to-configure-connectors.md#open-ports).
 Complete these configuration steps: